What You Need To Develop a High Quality Transportation App

 This is the first in a series of articles on this subject, so keep an eye out for future posts that dive deeper into transportation app’s development process, the problems we came across, and how we solved them.

 Solving the Problem

-The initial idea was to develop a transportation app that would work with the latest, most relevant data from transport operators.
-This would be our competitive advantage, since similar applications weren’t able to request this information as frequently as needed and were forced to make, often, inaccurate estimations.
+The initial idea was to develop a transportation app that would work with the latest, most relevant data from transport operators accumulated and provided by the IBA AVM (Automatic Vehicle Management) system for public transport management operating since 2009 and being the source for various information providers like websites, physical scoreboards at bus stops and USSD requests.
+This would be our competitive advantage, since similar transportation apps weren’t able to request this information as frequently as needed and were forced to make, often, inaccurate estimations.
 To gain this advantage, we would need to enter into agreements with cities’ transport companies to receive all required data that would allow us to display the exact position of the transport and its schedule.

 We managed to do just that!
 Our ability to work with the latest and most relevant data through the development process was a huge boon and a source of inspiration to the project.

 With the best available data in hand, we defined three main features: